Concealed Weapons Permit in Miami

 ▶︎ How to properly interact with law enforcement and what to expect

-▶︎ You will discharge 15-20 live cartridges from a firearm at a target
+▶︎ You will discharge a loaned GLOCK 17T firearm to qualify

-Upon completion of our concealed weapons permit class, you will receive a Certificate of Completion stating you have successfully completed our concealed weapons permit class and have demonstrated competency with a firearm by safely discharging a firearm with live ammunition in the presence of the instructor who conducted the concealed weapons permit class as required by FS 790.06.
+Upon completion of our concealed weapons permit class, you will receive a Certificate of Completion that states you have successfully completed our concealed weapons permit class and have demonstrated competency with a firearm by safely discharging a firearm (GLOCK 17 T) in the presence of the instructor who conducted the concealed weapons permit class as required by FS 790.06.
 This is the proof of firearm training you will later submit to the state of Florida in order to apply for your concealed weapons permit.

 How to apply...